helenclx/leilukin-site/src/blog/posts/2024-05-31-domain-name-hosting-change-leilukins-hub.md

 ## Custom Domain for Leilukin's Hub

 After comparing various domain name registrars, I chose to buy my domain name from Porkbun for its competitive price for domain names.
-The `leilukin.com` was not taken, so I seized the opportunity to place an order for it, and later succeeded in purchasing and registering it as my own.
+The `leilukin.com` domain name was not taken, so I seized the opportunity to place an order for it, and later succeeded in purchasing and registering it as my own.

 Upon owning `leilukin.com`, I followed Netlify's instructions to set up DNS records to point `leilukin.com` to my website on Netlify.
 I lacked experience in such things, so it took a bit longer for me to set it up properly, but I eventually did it.
 Visiting `leilukin.com` will lead you to Leilukin's Hub on Netlify.